ARA1027 : Introduction to Archaeology

 10. Myths, Aliens, and … Woolly Jumpers?
 Archaeology in TV and Media

 Practical: How to Be Engaging – Trade Secrets!

 11. Archaeology Case Study as Voted for by YOU

 Seminar: Archaeological Mystery Challenge

 By the end of this module students will know:

-• how archaeologists and anthropologists identify, draw analogies between and explain features of social and cultural life.
+• How archaeologists and anthropologists identify, explain features of social and cultural life.

 By the end of this module students will have developed the following skills:

-Knowledge outcomes will be taught through lectures and seminars in class and developed through private study, they will be assessed by essay and by examination
+- Knowledge outcomes will be taught through lectures and seminars in class and developed through private study, they will be assessed.

-Library and research skills will be taught in seminar sessions and assessed through written work
+- Library and research skills will be taught and assessed through written work.

 The format of resits will be determined by the Board of Examiners